Canonization of Islamic scripture: The seven aḥruf

 According to Islamic tradition the Quran was revealed to Muhammad in seven ahruf (translated variously as "styles", "forms", or "modes", singular harf).
 However, Uthman canonized only one of the harf (according to tradition).
 According to Islamic tradition, the other ahruf were destroyed because after Muhammad's death a rivalry began to develop among some of the Arab tribes over the alleged superiority of their ahruf.
 In addition, some new converts to Islam began mixing the various forms of recitation out of ignorance.
 Consequently, as part of the canonization of the Quran, caliph Uthman ordered the rest of the ahruf to be destroyed.

+The issue of ahruf (lit means letters), whose origin and legality are disputed, is considered problematic to discuss today within the orthodoxy of the Quran's divine origin and preservation.
+According to some accounts, when Uthman created his official codex, ordered the collection and destruction of other codices collected from different regions -and so expected to be having native different dialects-; other accounts suggest that the writing process was based on the Quraysh dialect, and according to scholars who assumed the 'Ahruf' were dialects in themselves, these dialects were abolished through the work of Uthman's committee.
+According to some researchers like John Wansbroughand Yehuda D. Nevo, later known as the Revisionist school of Islamic studies, the canonization of the Quran, through the unification of "various previous texts" into a single, unchanging standard text and the elimination of others, took place over a period of approximately 200 years.
+They argued that a common method within Islamic tradition was to legitimize a practice by attributing it to a past authority that enjoyed high popular acceptance.
+This suggests that the accounts of Uthman's cancellation and burning of the codices may actually refer to a single issue encompassing different codices.
+While variant readings were initially scorned and criticized as human creations, five centuries later these readings were sanctified by being linked to a divine source.